-The score is 3 this is my actually 3rd trek with Treks and Trails India trekking group Mumbai.
+The score is 3 this is my actually 3rd trek with Treks and Trails India, a trekking group Mumbai.
 The addiction continues with some night treks planned in December.
 Rekha Adodra accompanied me to this one and it was an adventurous trek and a funny one too.
-For start I forgot to reserve tickets in train.
+For start, I forgot to reserve tickets in train.
 So we traveled unreserved standing in general class all the way up to Lonavala.
 The coach was jam packed nothing less than local train.
 That was 2 hours of journey standing without moving after just 3 hours of sleep a night earlier and just before the climb up of 2800 feet trek.

 I couldn’t dare to disclose what was coming up to Rekha 🙂 Next we missed our connecting train to Malavli station having to take an auto with 6 other guys.
 Rekha sat in my lap on those bad roads fully pressing on my bladder 🙂 Guess those rickshaw makers never heard of shock absorbers.
 Every pothole was an attack.

-We started the climb towards Bhaje Caves.
+We started the climb toward Bhaje Caves.
 The visuals instantly washed away all our stress.
 The weather was apt.
 Dark clouds all over but not raining.
 Greenery all around with handful of waterfalls intercepting the bushes.
 As beautiful as Kanheri Caves in Borivali, Bhaje were more intricate.
 Am sure it must be the same Monks who carved these ones out.
-There are also Karla Caves nearby which we couldn’t visit.
+There are also Karla Caves nearby which we couldn't visit.
 The sight from the meditation rooms was mesmerizing.
 It was so much amazing to be able to behold and touch something that was carved out by Buddhist monks more than 2000 years back.

 Further up on our way was a mountain shaped like a ship which cannot be missed.
 A mixed background of clouds and blue sky made it even more photogenic.